grannycart/by-sound-alone/index.md

 What's it like?

-It's kind of a slurry of _Das Boot_, _Road Warrior_, _Deadliest Catch_, and
-_Smokey and the Bandit_.
-Maybe with some _China Syndrome_ and _Jaws_
+Fundamentally, it's a cross between a 1960s submarine movie and a 1970s trucker movie.
+It's kind of a slurry of _Das Boot_, _Road Warrior_, _Deadliest Catch_, and _Smokey and the Bandit_.
+Maybe with some _China
-thrown in.
-(Though the latter's similarity is in theme only --- there's no sharks in the book.
+Syndrome_ and _Jaws_ thrown in.
+(Though the latter's similarity is in tone only --- there's no sharks in the book.
 Sorry.)
-It is undoubtedly speculative fiction, though what more specific genre beyond that is maybe a little fuzzy.
+It is undoubtedly speculative fiction --- but not _science_ fiction.
+What more specific genre beyond that is maybe a little fuzzy.
 It is also an action-packed page-turner!
 It should be entertaining to read.
 If you find this isn't the case, you should probably let me know.

 In its current state it is a complete novel, though a pre-release draft.
 What does that mean?
 It is a whole story, and has been wholly